oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 ## Sign-in with EIP-712

-One strategy which can be used to reduce the number of transaction signing prompts when a user interacts with contracts via a dApp is to use EIP-712 to 'Sign-in', in combination with using two wrapped providers:
+One strategy which can be used to reduce the number of transaction signing prompts when a user interacts with contracts via a dApp is to use EIP-712 to 'Sign-in' once per day (or per-session), in combination with using two wrapped providers:

- 1. Perform encrypted but unauthenticated view calls
+ 1. Provider to perform encrypted but unauthenticated view calls
- 2. Performing encrypted and authenticated transactions (or view calls), where the user will be prompted to sign each action.
+ 2. Another provider to perform encrypted and authenticated transactions (or view calls), where the user will be prompted to sign each action.

+The two-provider pattern, in conjunction with a daily EIP-712 sign-in prompt ensures all transactions are end-to-end encrypted and the contract can authenticate users in view calls without frequent annoying popups.

 The code sample below uses an `authenticated` modifier to verify the sign-in